Redocly/redocly-cli/.changeset/cuddly-cheetahs-teach.md

 "@redocly/cli": patch
 ---

-fix: Fixed a bug where `preview` command crashed on Windows because of incorrect NPX executable name.
+fix: Fixed a problem with the `preview` command crashing on Windows by adding operating system detection for the correct `npx` executable to use.